The Newsroom!

-The biggest project will be the replacement of the two sets of stairs that go up to the clubhouse.
+One of the biggest projects the club will carry out this year will be the replacement of the two sets of stairs that go up to the clubhouse.
 The inside of the club itself may be going through a seismic transformation but the stairs are in need of replacement, having taken a battering every time the Severn has breeched its banks and lapped halfway up the club.
-The first quote has come in at £3,300 per staircase so we need to step up the fundraising.
-You can initially help by attending social events but your ideas or suggestions for fundraising are also needed.

 WE NEED YOUR HELP!